-Agent (Representative Name): Reviewed by:

-Company Name: Position:

-Start Date: Review Date:

-Expectation 1: Being able to forecast the number of students to be admitted successfully semester by semester in a year

-Objectives/Targets: Comments:

-Number of students targeted to be admitted semester by semester in year 2017

-2. Number of students applied in 2017

-3. Number of students qualified to be admitted by meeting the College admission criteria in 2017

-4. Main reasons, if target was not met

-Overall comments on acceptance and

-rejection rate

-Expectation 2: Overall quality of students in terms of retention over year 1 and academic performance

-Objectives/Targets: Comments: Number of students continued through 2017 in year 1 Number of students withdrawn/ dropped out or College deregistere due to low attendance b 3.
-Number of students did not qualify for SLC funding and their reasons Number of students progressing to year 2
+Cor ent (Representative Name): mpany Name: irt Date: Reviewed by: Position: Review Date: Expectation 1: Being able to forecast the number of students to be admitted successfully semester by semester in a year Ob bjectives/Targets: Comments: 1.
+Number of students targeted to be admitted semester by semester in year 2017 2.
+Number of students applied in 2017 3.
+Number of students qualified to be admitted by meeting the College admission criteria in 2017 4.
+Main reasons, if target was not met verall comments on acceptance and jection rate - pectation 2: Overall quality of students formance in terms of retention over year 1 and academic Ot bjectives/Targets: Comments: 1.
+Number of students continued through 2017 in year 1 2.
+Number of students withdrawn/ dropped out or College deregistered due to low attendance 3.
+Number of students did not qualify for SLC funding and their reasons

-Expectation 3: Agent's student recruitment process

-Objectives/Targets: Comments: Recruitment and assessment process of students as per College admission criterion and their eligibility for SLC funding Training and knowledge of staff interviewing students and checking the relevant documents Agent's concern and co-operation on SLC loan application, attendance and progression follow up of their students

-Expectation 4: Agent's knowledge on SLC funding and compliances
+· 4.
+Number of students progressi year 2 ng to verall comments on student ntinuation and progression rate Exp pectation 3: Agent's student red cruitme nt process Ob ojectives/Targets: Comments: Recruitment and assessment process of students as per Co admission criterion and their eligibility for SLC funding llege 2.
+Training and knowledge of staff interviewing students and checking the relevant documents 3.
+Agent's concern and co-operation on SLC loan application, attendance and progression follow up of their students Exp ectation 4: Agent's knowledge on SL0 C funding and compliances Ob ojectives/Targets: Comme ents: 1.
+Up-to-date knowledge on SLC loan eligibility and compliances 2.

-Objectives/Targets: Comments:

-Up-to-date knowledge on SLC loan eligibility and compliances

 Work ethics, attitude and honesty

 Overall Performance Summary: Please comment on the overall performance, including any strengths and weaknesses.

 Reviewer Signature and Date:

 Agent (or representative) Comment:

 Signature and Date: